 “With the construction of the Agricultura Sciences Center, Katy ISD was able to provide active learning opportunities about agriculture, animals, and nature in an effective, modern environment,” said Lisa Kassman, Executive Director Facilities, Planning, and Construction of Katy ISD.

 This comprehensive expansion of the existing Agricultural Sciences facility was born with the realization of increasing expectations for student preferences, graduation requirements, and growth in the district and community usage.
-Serving the district’s K-12 population of over 87,000 students, this facility was built on the important historical aspects of the agriculture industry that has existed in this community for decades.
-This modernized structure incorporates agriculutre instruction, rodeo, and a venue for traditions occurring in the community.
+Serving the district’s K-12 population of over 87,000 students, this facility was built on the important historical aspects of the agriculture industry in this community for decades.
+This modernized structure incorporates agriculture instruction, rodeo, and a venue for traditions occurring in the community.

 “The design of this facility was truly a community effort that began in 2013 with the formation of a design committee made up of community members, business leaders, rodeo and FFA members, students, teachers, and administrators as well as family members of the individuals that the facilities were named after,” said Todd Lien, AIA, Managing Partner of VLK Architects.
 “The resulting buildings and grounds reflect the strong history of Agricultural Science in the Katy area and Katy ISD.”